 - Tools and Enablement – Supercharge employees, power analytics

-- Operations, Systems, and Processes – Ensure consistency, create foundation
+- Operations, Systems, and Processes – Ensure consistency, create a foundation

-- Strategy and Planning – Prepare scaffolding, identify opportunities
+- Strategy and Planning – Prepare the scaffolding, identify opportunities

 Follow along for an in-depth look into each building block.